What to do After a Sideswipe Collision

 The first step is to seek immediate medical attention, even if you believe you were not injured.
 The shock and trauma can desensitize you to potentially significant injuries.
 It may take hours, days, or even weeks for the symptoms of injuries to present themselves.
 Delaying medical attention could not only harm your well-being, but it can also cause hardships later on in the insurance claims process.

 We advise that you contact us as soon as possible.
 Darrigo and Diaz Law has an expert team of accident attorneys that can help reconstruct the event to determine the chain of events and get you the compensation you need to cover medical expenses.
-We encourage you to immediately reach out to us by calling (813) 774-3341 for a confidential, free, and no-obligation phone consultation.
+We encourage you to immediately reach out to us by contacting us here or by calling (813) 774-3341 for a confidential, free, and no-obligation phone consultation.